Resume Tips Include

 How Hiring Manager determines if you’re qualified

-Offer withdrawn because of false information on resume – See last page.
+Offer withdrawn because of false information on resume – See the last page.

 Resume should focus on what you’ve done (accomplishments)